Your Cart

 Making chamomile infused jojoba

-Want to make your own chamomile-infused jojoba at home?
+Want to learn how to make your own chamomile-infused jojoba oil at home?
 Take dried chamomile (your own or purchased from a reputable source) and put into a very clean jar.
 Add enough jojoba to cover the flowers by one or two inches, secure a lid on your jar and put somewhere cool and dark and shake daily.
 After at least 4 weeks, open your jar and smell.
 The longer you wait the most intense the fragrance will be.
 Once you like the chamomile scent of your jojoba, strain and filter out the herb, rebottle, and enjoy!
-If you’re using dried chamomile and jojoba, your infusion should last indefinitely.
-Let us know how you enjoy it!
+If you’re using dried chamomile and jojoba oil, your infusion should last indefinitely.
+Let us know how you enjoy this chamomile-infused oil recipe!

 chamomile infused jojoba